1031-Systems/1031_Delivery/docs/Help.md

 New channels are generally appended to the bottom of the display.
 However, if a channel is explicitly selected, new channels will be inserted at that position, pushing the selected channel and others down the display.

+Labels are an optional way to separate logical groupings of channels or to identify a key channel.
+The Labels are displayed as a white bar containing text between data channels.
+To properly group channels, the Label name must be alphabetically equal to or less than the first channel name in the group and greater than any preceding channels.
+The names are used for displaying and grouping.
+Thus, channels that should be logically grouped should have names that start with the same letter and the Label for that group should be named with just that letter.
+Also, Label positions and groupings will not work unless the user uses the View->Sort->By Name feature.
+Then the ordering and grouping will be useful.

+To simplify, Labels will be inserted at the location of the first explicitly selected channel or at the implicitly selected channel and will be initialized with the first character of that selected channel's name.
+Users then enter the text for the label and save it to insert the Label.
+Double-clicking on the Label brings up the dialog to modify the Label.
+If the label text is empty, the Label will be deleted.
+Label names may have additional characters to more precisely position them in alphabetical order.
+In particular, appending a tilde ('~') character to a name will generally move it to the end of the group and may be used to separate other channels that come after the group.

 The Delete function requests confirmation prior to deleting.
 This is because it is difficult but possible to select and then delete a channel that is hidden such that the user is not immediately